-Cell viability and count of T cells can be robustly and accurately determined during adoptive CAR-T cell manufacturing using the NucleoCounter® NC-200™.
+Cell count and viability of T cells can be robustly and accurately determined during adoptive CAR-T cell manufacturing using the NucleoCounter® NC-200™.
 In the unique Via1-Cassette™, cell sampling, staining, and counting chamber loading are carried out as a single step.
 For increased robustness, the NucleoCounter® is then used for automatic image acquisition and analysis.

 The Via1-cassette™ is pre-loaded with Acridine Orange and DAPI to facilitate accurate T cell detection even when beads, erythrocytes, or formulation reagents are present.
 In summary, the NucleoCounter® system is ideally suited for adoptive CAR-T cell manufacturing.